thespecialone1/go-short/README.md

 # Go Tutorials

-This repository contains a series of Go tutorials to help me learn the language step-by-step.
+Its a series of short Go tutorials to help me learn the language step-by-step.

 ## Tutorial 1: Basics
 - **Location:** `cmd/tutorial_1/main.go`